tdar31/Twitch-Moderator-Bot/README.md

 1. **Slow Mode**

-    * !slowmode / !slowmodeoff
+    * !slowmode [duration] / !slowmodeoff

         * The following turns slow mode on and off.
-It prevents viewers from .....
+It puts a cooldown on messages typed in chat preventing them from typing again until the timer expires.
+The commands allows for a custom duration where the units are in seconds.
+If the mod/broadcaster does not use a duration or enters a value that isn't a number the duration defaults to 120 seconds.
+Mods and broadcasters are not restricted by this command.
 This bot, channel mods and the broadcaster are immune.

 1. **r9k Mode**